LA is blessed with picnic weather all year round, which means alfresco dining is always a great option.

 By Ruth | Tanama Tales

+Looking for parks in Los Angeles for picnics at sunset?
 One of the most scenic spots in Los Angeles is also one of the best places to throw down a picnic blanket and admire the city from above.
-For a unique experience, try a sunset picnic at Griffith Park to see the Los Angeles skyline cloaked in every hue of pink.
+A sunset picnic at Griffith Park to see the Los Angeles skyline cloaked in every hue of pink is such a unique experience.

 Choose an evening with clear skies in the forecast, and as night falls, you’ll see the city lights turn on to mimic the stars above.
 After your alfresco supper, wander into the Griffith Observatory to peer into the telescope and admire the cosmos above.

-Entrance is free for visitors.
-There are plenty of educational exhibits which also make a day visit to the Griffith Observatory worthwhile.
+The entrance is free for visitors.
+There are plenty of educational exhibits that make a day visit to the Griffith Observatory worthwhile.

 If you have more than just a few hours to spare in Los Angeles, turn your picnic into a full day at Griffith Park.
 Pack your picnic into a backpack and start your experience at the Hollywood Sign.